Anoko no Toriko

-(あのコの、トリコ。, Anoko no Toriko) is a Japanese shōjo manga series written and illustrated by Yuki Shiraishi.
+(あのコの、トリコ。, Anoko no Toriko) is a Japanese manga series written and illustrated by Yuki Shiraishi.
 It was serialized in Shogakukan's Sho-Comi magazine from September 2013 to October 2014.
 A live-action film adaptation premiered in Japanese theaters in October 2018.

+Plot

+Yori Suzuki, Shizuku Tachibana, and Subaru Tojo, are three childhood friends who once promised that they would all become stars in the entertainment world.
+Years later, Yori grows up living a quiet life in the countryside, while Shizuku becomes a popular model and aspiring actress and Subaru becomes a successful actor.
+After learning about their success, Yori transfers to their high school in order to reunite with them and pursue the dream they once shared.
+He also hopes to be close to Shizuku, whom he has always loved.

+Yori begins helping Shizuku with her work as an assistant, supporting her behind the scenes.
+However, after an unexpected stroke of luck, he gains sudden popularity and enters the entertainment industry.
+As Yori, Shizuku, and Subaru begin working in the same industry, their relationship becomes more complicated, especially when Subaru confesses his feelings to Shizuku.

 Media

 Manga

-Written and illustrated by Yuki Shiraishi, Anoko no Toriko was initially serialized in Shogakukan's shōjo manga magazine Sho-Comi from September 5, 2013 to October 5, 2014.
+Written and illustrated by Yuki Shiraishi, Anoko no Toriko was initially serialized in Shogakukan's shōjo manga magazine Sho-Comi from September 5, 2013, to October 5, 2014.
 On July 5, 2018, the series resumed serialization to commemorate the film adaptation.
 It ran up until September 1 of the same year.
-The series' chapters were collected into six tankōbon volumes from January 24, 2014 to September 26, 2018.
+The series' chapters were collected into six tankōbon volumes from January 24, 2014, to September 26, 2018.